Learning-to-Defer with Expert-Conditional Advice: Proofs

 The additive term $d(x)$ is independent of the chosen composite action, so it plays no role in the comparison between policies.
 What matters is that the action-dependent part of the true loss and the surrogate are governed by the same conditional weight vector~$p(x)$.

 It is therefore natural to look first at the conditional excess risk.
 For each input~$x$, define

+Here $\pi_{s'_\pi}$ denotes the predictor induced by $s'_\pi$.
 When $\|\mathbf{w}(x)\|_1>0$, the identities above show that these conditional gaps are exactly the weighted multiclass excess risks induced by~$p(x)$, up to the common scale factor~$\|\mathbf{w}(x)\|_1$.
 This is the local reason the augmented surrogate is aligned with the correct comparison.
 The remainder of the proof turns this pointwise observation into an $\mathcal H_\pi$-consistency statement at the population level.

 This identifies the right conditional comparison, but the theorem is an $\mathcal H_\pi$-consistency statement rather than a purely pointwise calibration claim.
 To keep the hypothesis-class restriction explicit, we gather these conditional weighted problems into the multiclass distribution $\widetilde{\mathcal D}$ defined in Lemma~\ref{lem:weighted_multiclass}.
 Under that distribution, the comp-sum loss $\Phi^\tau_{01}$ satisfies the usual multiclass $\mathcal H_\pi$-consistency inequality with transfer function~$\Gamma_\tau$.
 Write